acekreations/phpssg/readme.md

 ## Usage

 All files should be within the `/src` directory.

-Build files will be outputed in the `/build` directory.
+Build files will be outputted in the `/build` directory.

 ## Ignore